The Main Immune Organ

 Thymus Gland Extracts

-Glandular extracts have a long history of use in Europe, as well as in traditional Chinese medicine though their mode of action remains unknown.
-There is clinical evidence that thymus and spleen extracts controls inflammation, speed wound healing, help eliminate viruses, and inhibit cancer cells.
+Glandular extracts have a long history of use in Europe, and traditional Chinese medicine remains unknown through their mode of action.
+There is clinical evidence that thymus and spleen extract control inflammation, speed wound healing, help eliminate viruses and inhibit cancer cells.
 Thymic Protein A (TPA) is an oral nutritional supplement made from calf thymus with immune-modulating and antiviral properties.
-Inspite of limited research, TPA was observed to support CD4+ helper T lymphocytes and reverse thymus atrophy, strengthening the thymus’ role of programming T cells.
+Despite limited research, TPA was observed to support CD4+ helper T lymphocytes and reverse thymus atrophy, strengthening the thymus’ role in programming T cells.

 Immune Supportive Supplement Cocktails

 A comprehensive approach works best, including thymus live cell injections and oral extracts.
 Immuno Caps from Priority One contain nutrients, the herb echinacea, organ extracts, and thymus enzyme polypeptide fractions.
 Along with medicinal mushroom extracts and beta-glucan, it is found to be invaluable in preventing infections.
 Formulas like this serve as cornerstones for restoring immune integration.

 The natural ways to enhance thymus health are foundational and useful as a starting point.
 Optimization of thymus function, the treatment of chronic disease, and adjunctive therapy for cancer require close working with personal physicians for best outcomes.